altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 Marschtedt was surrounded by wheatfields.
 They had the advantage of terrain in a field battle, the city didn’t have any weak points, a well secured place.<br/>
 A chess piece was put some distance away.<br/>
 "What is this?"<br/>
-After hearing Jerome’s question, Coignieres replied hesitantly:
+After hearing Jerome’s question, Coignieres replied hesitantly:<br/>
 "… That’s Fort Hauport.
 It was built to expand our territory."<br/>
 In that sense, it wasn’t too bad a position.<br/>
 It was less than a day’s march from the forest where the Estaburg Kingdom had the advantage of terrain.
 There was nothing to dislike about this strong chess move.<br/>